xyn3x/moodle-fetcher/README.md

 - Syllabus parsing
 - Deadline notifications (Not finished)
 - Course grade analysis via graphs and statistics.
 (Not finished)
 - Grade prediction based on current grades and assessment weights.
-(Not finished)
 - Data storing in DB.
 - You can run this script in your computer via Docker (Only for NU Kazakhstan students)
 - Auto updating data